Slides

 The last two centuries saw waves of Dutch emigrating to Canada and the USA, South Africa, and Australia and New Zealand.

-Mainly out of poverty, lack of land for farmers and lack of economic possibilities in general.
-In the 19th century also mixed with religious reasons, when large groups of settlers left for the American Midwest.
+Mainly out of poverty, lack of land for farmers, and lack of economic possibilities in general.
+In the 19th century also mixed with religious motivation, when large groups of settlers left for the American Midwest.

 Dutch emigration to Canada peaked after the Second World War, partly because it were Canadian soldiers who liberated most of the Netherlands in 1944-45.
 Today close to one million Canadians supposedly have a Dutch connection.